Ibonok/cassandra_scan/README.md

 # cassandra_scan
 > Dump Apache cassandra database

-Define a Apache cassandra host and list all keyspaces, tables and data.
+Define an Apache cassandra host and list all keyspaces, tables and data.
 # Installation

 ```